Good quality books for beginning readers are hard to find!

 Independent Reading Books

 Reading all by yourself is a super important step in learning to read.
 Selecting these books can be very tricky.
 I am re-purposing our guided reading books (the Brand New Reader series) to do double duty as independent readers.
-Once we have practiced together for a week.
+Practice reading together for awhile before offering independent reading or your children may naturally pick up a book and start “reading” to themselves.

-Don’t be shy!
-Let me know what books you’re excited to read with your brand new reader or how I can help support your budding readers!
+Comment below & let me know what books you’re excited to read with your brand new reader or how I can help support your emerging readers!